victoriamazo/pbt/README.md

 ```
 python3 main.py config/conv.json
 ```
-To resume training in a config file update the training directory "train_dir", where a pretrained model is located in the training directory, write the last iteration in the "load_ckpt_iter" in the "train" subsection.
+To resume training, update in the config file "load_ckpt" (in the train section) with a full path to a saved model.

 ### PBT
 For a PBT training and testing as parallel threads (testing will be run every several epochs, as defined in